Find out what employers are looking for.

 Learn how to effectively mediate family disputes, separations, child custody issues, and divorces.
 Develop practical skills in conflict resolution, facilitation, and managing complex family dynamics.

-Accredited by the Ontario Association for Family Mediation (OAFM), ADR Institute of Canada (ADRIC), ADR Institute of Ontario (ADRIO) and meets requirements for Family Mediation Canada (FMC).
+Accredited by the Ontario Association for Family Mediation (OAFM), ADR Institute of Canada (ADRIC), and ADR Institute of Ontario (ADRIO).
+Meets requirements for Family Mediation Canada (FMC).

 Family Mediation Certificate Overview